Bearathon Course Information

 Distances and Elevation

-Why does my GPS watch say I ran farther than 13.1 miles?
+Why does my GPS watch say I ran something different than 13.1 miles?

-The course is GPS, map, and manually verified.
-We manually travel the route every year to ensure distances are correct.
+The Bearathon and Sic 'Em 6K are professionally certified routes.
+This means USA Track and Field has verified the race distances via a course certifier, which guarantees the courses are reliable.
 Though the race course is the same for everyone, each runner takes a different path along the course, resulting in slight variations in distance traveled.
-It is race industry best practice to design a route that is slightly longer to ensure each runner covers the appropriate distance.
-Additionally, GPS watches, though increasingly accurate, have been shown to report inconsistencies in distances due to irregularities in satellite connection.
+Additionally, GPS watches, though increasingly accurate, have been shown to report inconsistencies in distances due to irregularities in satellite connection, elevation, and even overhead obstructions, like highways, trees, and buildings.

 What is the elevation gain?